Skip to content

 Fail gates prevent a common problem in rating systems: accumulating minor positives to mask the absence of something fundamental.

 Raw sub-check results are transformed through scoring curves before aggregation.
 Going from zero to basic implementation counts for more than going from excellent to perfect, reflecting the reality that initial adoption has the highest marginal value.
-Google Lighthouse takes the same approach, calibrating curves against real-world distributions from the HTTP Archive. v1.0 uses expert-derived curves; v1.1 will calibrate against empirical scan data, the same path Lighthouse followed.
+Google Lighthouse takes the same approach, calibrating curves against real-world distributions from the HTTP Archive. v1.0 uses expert-derived curves, empirically validated against 3,500+ sites.

 Geometric mean involves multiplication, so any factor of zero produces a composite of zero regardless of everything else.
 The minimum score is 1 (“no meaningful capability detected”), preserving mathematical integrity.
 Standard practice: the HDI and COINr composite indicator framework both use this approach.